 Here are some points you may want to bring up with your doctor.

 Check the questions you'd like your eye doctor to answer during your next appointment or conversation.

-- > Do I really need surgery?
-What will I gain by having it? - > What are the risks? - > What is surgery like?
+- Do I really need surgery?
+What will I gain by having it? - □ What are the risks? - What is surgery like?
 Will it hurt?
-What will I see? - > Will any other problems like glaucoma or diabetes affect my cataract or my surgery? - > How long will I need to recover from the surgery? - > Will I need glasses after surgery?
-If I wear contacts, can I wear them again after surgery?

-- > Are there some things I won't be able to do after surgery?
-If so, for how long? - > Will someone have to take care of me after surgery?
-If so, for how long? - > Will the medicines I take for other illnesses interfere with surgery or my recovery? - > How experienced is the doctor?
-Is he or she board certified? - > Is a payment plan available?
+What will I see? - Will any other health issues I may have-such as glaucoma or diabetes- affect my cataract or my surgery? - □ How long will I need to recover from the surgery? - Will I need glasses after surgery?
+If I wear contacts, can I wear them again after surgery? - Are there some things I won't be able to do after surgery?
+If so, for how long? - Will someone have to take care of me after surgery?
+If so, for how long? - Will the medicines I take for other illnesses interfere with surgery or my recovery? - How experienced is the doctor?
+Is he or she board certified? - Does the doctor's office accept my insurance coverage?
+Will I have a co-pay amount? - □ Is a payment plan available?